-illustrated with excerpts from rehearsals and mockups
+illustrated with excerpts from rehearsals and the recording

 with composer Dan Trueman as your guide